 [II.
 16-20] If someone attempts to have intercourse with a free woman while a relative is watching over her (alternatively: who is under the guardianship of a relative), he shall pay ten staters if a witness should testify.

-There is no direct instruction here to apply a specific method of ruling, either dikazein or krinein; the law simply states the fine to be paid, while adding that it is due “if a witness [should?] testify”.”
+There is no direct instruction here to apply a specific method of ruling, either dikazein or krinein; the law simply states the fine to be paid, while adding that it is due “if a witness [should?] testify.”
 Scholars are in agreement that if a witness does not testify, then the dikastas has no discretion, and he is bound to reject the claim automatically.
 However, it is less clear what happens when a witness does testify.
-Is the decision in this case also automatic or, did the dikastas enjoy a broard discretion when making a decision while considering the words of a witness among other forms of evidence and the arguments of the parties?
+Is the decision in this case also automatic or, did the dikastas enjoy broad discretion when making a decision while considering the words of a witness among other forms of evidence and the arguments of the parties?

 Alberto Maffi asserts that, whenever witnesses testify, the procedure will be automatically decided according to their testimony.
 To him, there can be no krinein if witnesses come forward.
 Michael Gagarin, however, is hesitant to accept this interpretation.
-He holds that, in the GC, “there is no general rule for witnesses”,” and that it is perfectly possible for a dikastas, in certain circumstances, to consider the testimony of witnesses without being bound by it.
+He holds that, in the GC, “there is no general rule for witnesses,” and that it is perfectly possible for a dikastas, in certain circumstances, to consider the testimony of witnesses without being bound by it.

 This difference of opinion comes to a head when we consider the interpretation of clause XI.
 26–31 of the GC, which does not refer to specific legal controversies, as the previous clauses cited above, but rather sets a general rule to apply in a variety of cases.
 The opposing opinions are manifested in the different translations offered to this clause by different scholars.
 This is the translation offered by Kevin Robb: